dswalker/xerxes/README.md

 <config name="database_password">password</config>
 ```

-To get the Summon search engine working, you'll need to edit 'summon.xml'
+To get the Summon search engine working, you'll need to add the Summon ID and key in `summon.xml`.
+You can ask Proquest for these.

 ```xml
 <config name="summon_id">your-id</config>
 <config name="summon_key">some-really-long-summon-key-goes-here</config>
 ```

-## 5. Create alias and rewrite rules in Apache
+### 5. Create alias and rewrite rules in Apache

-Finally, we'll now expose only the 'instances/instance/public' directory to the web by configuring that in Apache.
+Finally, we'll now expose only the `instances/instance/public` directory to the web by configuring that in Apache.

 You can do that directly in the main httpd.conf file, or by creating a second config file and dropping that in your Linux disto's directory for Apache config files.
 In RHEL/CentOS that's in /etc/httpd/config.d